RakhithJK/marticliment-UniGetUI-wiki/Home.md

 <br><br>

 # The icon and screenshots database
-This section is still under constrcution.
-Check back later ;)
+The icon and screenshot database is still limited, but we are going to (hopefully soon) open a contribution platform.
+It is just not finished yet, so check back later!
+Thanks!